You can obtain a licence to install and operate gaming machines in:

 Go to the form to report a technical breakdown of gaming machines.

-Guidelines on gaming machinesAll versions of the guideline are not valid.
-We refer you to the valid legal guideline below.
+Guides on gaming machinesAll versions of the guide are not valid.
+We refer you to the valid legal guide below.

 The legislation on all gambling categories